ThomasMertes/seed7/src/read_me.txt

                               When it is FALSE raise(SIGFPE) can
                               be called instead.
 Under Windows it
                               is necessary to trigger SIGFPE this
-                              way to assure that the debugger can catch it.
+                              way, to assure that the debugger can catch it.
 When the compiler (s7c)
                               is called with the option -e the function triggerSigfpe() is used to